ezakhar/help/en/basics/training-plan.md

 ### Plan with non-fixed dates {#notfixed}

-Training plan without fixed dates is a multipurpose plan.
+Training plan with non-fixed dates is a multipurpose plan.
 A coach can apply it for different athletes on different dates.

 Dates of items for the particular athlete are set when such plan is being assigned.